Steve Evans (footballer, born 1979): International career

 Evans made nine appearances for the Welsh semi-professional side during his first spell at TNS, between the 2002–03 and 2004–05 seasons.

 Whilst at Wrexham, he also impressed Wales manager John Toshack and made his international debut for Wales in a friendly against Liechtenstein in November 2006.
 He was called up again for Wales' 0–0 draw against Northern Ireland in February 2007 when he was praised by John Toshack who said, "Steve's in a difficult situation at the bottom of the league with Wrexham, but he's come into our last two games and not put a foot wrong.
 He handled all the aerial stuff and has shown he can step up a level."
 Evans would make four more appearances in Welsh colours in 2007: against Republic of Ireland and San Marino in UEFA Euro 2008 qualifying, and friendlies against New Zealand and Bulgaria.

 In September 2008, with Wrexham relegated to the Football Conference, Evans became the first non-league player to represent Wales for 76 years as a second-half substitute in Wales' 2–1 defeat away to Russia in 2010 FIFA World Cup qualification.
 As of 7 September 2018, he is also the most recent to do so.
 The Russia match was Evans' most recent international appearance; he has made a total of seven appearances for his country.

 Managerial career

 The New Saints

 Evans joined The New Saints' first team coaching team in 2017 and was assistant manager at the club until April 2020 when Scott Roscoe, the then manager departed.

 Colwyn Bay

-In January 2022 he was appointed as manager of Cymru North club Colwyn Bay.
+In January 2022 he was appointed as manager of Colwyn Bay.
+He guided the club to the Cymru North title in 2023 and promotion to the Cymru Premier for the first time in the club's history.

+On 21 April 2024, Evans was sacked by Colwyn Bay following their relegation from the Cymru Premier.

+Flint Town

+The following month he joined Flint Town United as their assistant manager.